Real Name | Jordan Weal |

 - Jordan Weal is Canadian

-- Jordan Weal is a(n) Hockey Player
+- Jordan Weal works as a(n) Hockey Player

 - How old is Jordan Weal?
 Jordan Weal is 32 years old